divyaKh/CMPE255Project/Archive/paper.md

 One of the best ways to analysis the performance of a Machine Learning model is studying it accuracy and F1 score.
 The accuracy and F1 score of Random Model as a classifier is computed and plotted for different preprocessing techniques.
 It is observed that both accuracy (Figure 6.4.1) and F1 score (Figure 6.4-.) given by Random Forest is better that most of the other model that the testing is performed.
 This can be infered from this that Random Forest predicts more accurate results here.

 ![Figure 6.4.1](images/Accuracy_plots/AccuracyRandom_Forest.png)
-It can be observed accuracy of RF is maximum for three preprocessing techniques i.e MinMax scaling with correlation, MinMax Scaling and Standard Scaling.
+Figure 6.4.1 It can be observed accuracy of RF is maximum for three preprocessing techniques i.e MinMax scaling with correlation, MinMax Scaling and Standard Scaling.
 It is lowest with PCA.

 ![Figure 6.4.2](images/F1scores_plots_all_models/F1_scoresRandom_Forest.png)
-It can be observed that with MinMax preprocessing technique, F1 of RF is maximum and with PCA, it is lowest.
+Figure 6.4.2 It can be observed that with MinMax preprocessing technique, F1 of RF is maximum and with PCA, it is lowest.

 # 7. Comparisons
 ## Without Processing the dataset
-The data modeling was done for the data without any processing which gave the following results
+The data modeling was done for the data without any processing which gave the following results shown in Figure 7.1.

  ![Figure 7.1](https://user-images.githubusercontent.com/24936584/142974327-42ed9f93-9835-4e99-b881-7ba6ba04dc85.png)